yorkulibraries/yudl-map/metadata-input-guidelines/physical-form.md

 * A page with both text and images should be entered based on which portion is most dominant or important, i.e.,
   * Does it seem like "text" with accompanying images(s) – e.g., photos or illustrations in a letter or printed page?
   * Does it seem like "photograph(s)" or "illustrations" with inscriptions and accompanying text?
-* Consider whether someone would expect to find the item if they limit their search to one particular type
+* Consider whether someone would expect to find the item if they limit their search to one particular type.

 # Resources